Does Two Stroke Oil Go Bad

 How Long Can 2 Stroke Oil Sit?

-It’s generally accepted that 2 stroke oil can last up to 3 years without going bad.
+It’s generally accepted that 2-stroke oil can last up to 3 years without going bad.
 However, if you’re using your engine regularly, it’s best to replace the oil every year or two.
-If you’re storing your engine for extended periods of time, it’s a good idea to drain the oil and replace it with fresh oil before using it again.
+If you’re storing your engine for extended periods, it’s a good idea to drain the oil and replace it with fresh oil before using it again.

 What Happens If You Use Old 2 Stroke Oil?

-If you use old 2 stroke oil, it can cause problems with your engine.
+Using old 2-stroke oil can cause problems with your engine.
 The oil can break down and form deposits on the piston and cylinder walls.
 This can cause the engine to lose power and eventually fail.

-If your 2 stroke gas is bad, you may notice a loss of power when you try to start the engine.
-The mixture may also be less effective and cause the engine to run leaner.
-You may also notice a decrease in fuel economy and an increase in emissions from the exhaust.
+If your 2-stroke gas is bad, you may notice a loss of power when you try to start the engine.
+The mixture may also be less effective, causing the engine to run leaner.
+You may also notice a decrease in fuel economy and an increase in exhaust emissions.

-Used motor oil can be recycled, but it cannot be used again and again.
-Over time, impurities build up in the oil and it becomes less effective at lubricating your engine.
+Used motor oil can be recycled, but it cannot be reused.
+Over time, impurities build up in the oil, making it less effective at lubricating your engine.
 This is why motor oil needs to be changed regularly.

 It is much better to have fresh motor oil in your engine than risk damaging it with old, degraded oil.